rubenerd/rubenerd.com/content/post/2016/browsing-tar-files-with-vim.markdown

     firewall-team/stadtfeld.kallen
     firewall-team/littner.yoko

-By comparison, nvi on FreeBSD and NetBSD will return fireworks:
+By comparison, [nvi on FreeBSD and NetBSD] will return fireworks.
+For certain times of the year this may be desirable, but may not be legal in certain juristictions.
+It's also likely not what you're after when browsing tar files.

     firewall-team/^@^@^@^@^@^@^@^@^@^@^@^@^@^@
     [..]

-Emacs can also be used to read tar files, if your pinkie isn't prone to repetitive stress injuries.
+Emacs can also be used to read tar files, if your [pinkie] isn't prone to repetitive stress injuries.

+[nvi on FreeBSD and NetBSD]: https://rubenerd.com/trying-nvi/ "Rubénerd: Trying out the nvi editor"
+[pinkie]: http://ergoemacs.org/emacs/emacs_pinky.html "How to Avoid the Emacs Pinky Problem"